 NI4CE Repeater Map & Frequencies

 Also known as “Big Stick”, NI4CE is West Central Florida’s regional VHF/UHF Amateur Radio communications connection.
 NI4CE covers all or parts of twelve different counties and provides seamless coverage along the areas I-75 and I-4 corridors.
 All sites are linked.
 WCFG operates two parallel, repeaters systems – the original analog linked repeater system and the newest NXDN digital linked repeater system.
 The analog repeater system locations and coverage map are shown below.

-- The inner yellow circle is 5-watt handheld HT coverage inside a building.
+- The inner yellow circle is 5-watt handheld HT coverage outside of buildings.
+Coverage inside of buildings depends on building construction (metal, plaster over steel lathe, etc.) as well as the buildings around your building.
 Your results may vary.

 - The outer circle is 50-watt mobile coverage.

 All repeaters require a PL tone of 100hz to access the system.
 Also, see our NXDN repeaters on the NXDN Digital Communications page under NXDN navigation tab.

 Please pause a moment between keying and talking.
 It takes about 1/2 a second for the system to completely get all the transmitters up and running and for others listening with tone squelch on their radio to decode the tone and open squelch.